 To address today’s challenges, security teams need a combination of tools, strategy, automation, and skilled professionals to monitor the entire attack chain and automate as much of the process as possible so that human resources can be focused on higher order analysis and response.
 Choosing such tools, however, requires understanding the entire length of the attack chain and how vulnerabilities in each of its links can compromise the security of your network.

-To assist with this, MITRE has mapped the attack chain into eleven discrete links, along with examples of the types of attacks that target each link in that chain.
+To assist with this, MITRE has mapped the attack chain into Fourteen discrete links, along with examples of the types of attacks that target each link in that chain.
 To effectively counter today’s advanced threats, security teams need to familiarize themselves with each link in the chain and map them directly to functional areas and tools within their own networks.

 Initial Access: Exploiting known vulnerabilities in servers, compromising websites or applications, or taking advantage of successful spearphishing attacks allow attackers to wedge a foothold into the edge of the network.